borhanmukto/desorption-test-data-analysis/README.md

     *   Save the Python script provided in this package inside that folder as **analyzer.py**.

-2. Bashpip install streamlit pandas openpyxl xlsxwriter⚠️ If the command above fails (Command not found)If you see an error saying 'pip' is not recognized, it means Python was not added to your system PATH.
-Use this command instead:Bashpy -m pip install streamlit pandas openpyxl xlsxwriter
+2. Bash`pip install streamlit pandas openpyxl xlsxwriter`⚠️ If the command above fails (Command not found)If you see an error saying 'pip' is not recognized, it means Python was not added to your system PATH.
+Use this command instead:Bash`py -m pip install streamlit pandas openpyxl xlsxwriter`

     *   Open your Command Prompt (Windows) or Terminal (Mac/Linux).